pf4j/pf4j-spring/README.md

 Implementation details
 -------------------
-__ExtensionsInjector__ injects each PF4J's extension as a bean in spring framework.
+__ExtensionsInjector__ injects each PF4J's extension as a bean in Spring Framework.
 For example if you run the demo application you will see these lines in log:

 ```